Natural hair-care treatments you can make yourself at home.

 Dry or Sun-damaged Hair-care

-Whatever your hair-dehydrating demon, be it hard water, sun overexposure, your trusty flat iron, nature's sweetener can help.
+Be it hard water, sun overexposure, your trusty flat iron.

 You can also add 1 to 2 Tbs. olive oil to loosen the honey for easier application.